hkanx/hkanx/README.md

-### Hi there!
-I'm Hannah 👋
+### Hey, I'm Hannah 👋

-📚 I’m currently an undergraduate student at UC Berkeley, studying Data Science
+- I’m currently an undergraduate student at UC Berkeley, studying Data Science

-🌱 I’m interested in learning more about AI, machine learning, data science!
+- I’m interested in learning more about AI, machine learning, data science!

 -----